-Mestre Marcelo was a student of Mestre Suassuna, who is the co-founder of “Associacao de Capoeira Cordão de Ouro” known today as CDO.
-Back in the 80s when a student graduated in capoeira he/she was not allowed to use the name of their mestre’s group.
+Mestre Marcelo graduated in capoeira from Mestre Suassuna, who is the co-founder of “Associacao de Capoeira Cordão de Ouro” known today as CDO.
+Back in the 80s when a student graduated in capoeira he/she was not allowed to use the name of their mestre’s school.
 This was a mandatory tradition that only started to change by the early 90s.
-All 15 graduated students of mestre Suassuna from the mestre Marcelo’s turma* had to come up with their on school names (see their academy names below).
+All 15 graduated students of mestre Suassuna from the mestre Marcelo’s turma* had than to come up with their own school names (see their academy names below).
 In 1984, Mestre Marcelo left Brazil and settled in the United States, bringing with him the rich art-form of capoeira; at that time he was one of only three people teaching in the US.
-Since then mestre Marcelo’s Oakland-based group branched out throughout the US and the world: New Zealand, Israel, China, Taiwan, Japan and of course Brazil.
+Since then mestre Marcelo’s Bay Area-based group branched out throughout the US and the world: New Zealand, Israel, China, Taiwan, Japan, Italy, Iceland, Mexico and of course Brazil.

 Marcelo was asked by the publisher of a capoeira magazine, “What makes any particular capoeira game beautiful?
 From your perspective as a mestre and as someone who loves the game of capoeira, what elements do you want to see in a game of capoeira?
 When do you realize that the players are connecting on a different level?”